banner

 From Toad Hole cottage, cross the bridge and you will find yourself on the riverbank.
 This is How Hill staithe, a public mooring place for boats.
 All our How Hill walks start from here.

-The picture on the right is Clayrack Mill.
-It is a scoopwheel wind pump which was used to drain the marshes.
-It still works and the Ludham Archive has some film of it in action.
-There is a clip on our interactive CD.
+The picture on the right shows the next mill, Clayrack Mill.
+It is a scoopwheel wind pump which was used to drain the marshes elsewhere and was moved here.
+It used to work but it is currently under repair.

 clayrack Mill